marcorieser/statamic-instagram/README.md

 - Install the addon
 - Publish the addon config by running `php artisan vendor:publish --tag=statamic-instagram-config`
-- Add your Access Token to the `account` section in the published config file or via the `Instagram` section in the Control Panel.
+- Add your Access Token to the `account` section in the published config file.
 If you do not have a token, follow the instructions below.

 ### Creating a Meta App / an Access Token